Boris Johnson to chair four-country coronavirus recovery summit | ExBulletin

 Boris Johnson to chair four-country coronavirus recovery summit

-Boris Johnson will chair a coronavirus recovery summit on Thursday afternoon with leaders of devolved nations.
+oris Johnson will chair a coronavirus recovery summit on Thursday afternoon with leaders of decentralized nations.

 The revamped meeting was due to take place last week, but was postponed after the Wales and Scottish First Ministers withdrew as they wanted it to be a meaningful discussion with substantial results.